JB395/Pool-Payout-Manager/README.md

                 payout_with_sendmany()
             check the time, if xx:59:56 set to do hourly email and exit new block waiting loop# Offline Staking
 ```
+# Error Message

+2020-07-05T17:56:14Z : You need to rebuild the database using -reindex
+to change -addrindex.

+Please restart with -reindex or -reindex-chainstate to recover.

+You need to rebuild the database using -reindex to change -addrindex.
+Please restart with -reindex or -reindex-chainstate to recover.